Definition of the target group

 Unit for equal opportunities

-The Unit for Equal Opportunities is involved in promoting equal opportunities in such areas as gender equality (in line with the law on gender equality), disability, immigration and integration, social discrimination and sexual orientation.
+The Unit for Equal Opportunities (Fachbereich Chancengleichheit) is involved in promoting equal opportunities in such areas as gender equality (in line with the law on gender equality), disability, immigration and integration, social discrimination and sexual orientation.

 The unit offers free information and advice to individuals, organisations and businesses, raises public awareness through events, projects and publications, runs a publicly accessible documentation centre and checks financial assistance in line with the equal opportunities law.